skyzyx/resume/README.md

 > What really makes Ryan stand out isn’t just his technical abilities, but how easily he collaborates with others, mentors his teammates, and handles problems with a calm, practical approach.
 He brings a unique mix of creativity, precision, and strategic thinking that helps him approach every project with efficiency and finesse.
 >
 > In every project we worked on together, Ryan showed a knack for thinking outside the box while still staying grounded in solid engineering practices.
 His strong work ethic, passion for innovation, and constant drive to push the envelope make him an invaluable team member.
->
-> I can’t recommend Ryan highly enough for any role that needs top-tier engineering talent and leadership.
-Any company would be lucky to have him!

 ### [Stephanie Lignelli (Curatola), CISSP](https://www.linkedin.com/in/stephanie-lignelli/)